badri-4/Food-Delivery-Time-Prediction/README.md

-# Food Delivery Time Prediction
+# Food Delivery Time Predictions

 This repository contains the code and documentation for predicting delivery time for a food delivery app.
 The goal of this project is to create regression models that accurately predict the delivery time (in minutes) based on various features in the dataset.